-Budd has served as IDSA ‘s National Treasurer/Secretary, and its Board of Directors, during which time he founded and chaired the IDSA Environmental Responsibility Section.
-Budd has won several gold IDEA Awards and served three times as Juror.
+Budd has served as IDSA ‘s National Treasurer/Secretary on IDSA's Board of Directors, during which time he founded and chaired the IDSA Environmental Responsibility Section.
+Budd has won several Gold IDEAs and served three times as an IDEA juror.
 He was honored to be inducted into IDSA’s Academy of Fellows in 1984 and to receive the IDSA Personal Recognition Award in 1991.

 He also received a 1993 Alumni Achievement Award from Pratt Institute and a $20,000 “Distinguished Designer Fellowship” grant from the NEA in 1990.